sovrin-foundation/libsovtoken/doc/data_structures.md

 ```

 ## method: indy_build_payment_req
 This API call is handled by LibSovToken build_payment_req_handler.
+Note all payment amounts in outputs must sum to the input utxo value.
 ### inputs:
     command_handle: Command handle to map callback to caller context.
     wallet_handle: wallet handle